daaain/daaain.github.com/source/_posts/2015-08-31-finding-an-affordable-electric-family-cargo-bike-in-london.markdown

 [![Credits: © Babboe][14]][15]

 With a starting price of £1899 this is the cheapest of the lot.
-According to [Practical Cycles][2] they are made in Taiwan and some of the earlier models were getting some [bad reputation][3] a few years ago, but it seems that the constructions has improved a lot and Babboe now offers an impressive 5 years warranty on the frame of the bikes.
-I also had the chance to see and ride a 4 years old model which was in fairly good shape given the age and the fact that it's used daily to haul heavy tools.
+Babboe frames are designed in The Netherlands and made in China, the electric parts come from Taiwan, the wood is European, the Shimano gears are Japanese, the Magura brakes are German and finally the cargo bikes are assembled in The Netherlands.
+Some of the earlier models were getting some [bad reputation][3] a few years ago, but it seems that the constructions has improved a lot and Babboe now offers an impressive 5 years warranty on the frame of the bikes.
+I also had the chance to see and ride a 4 years old model which was in fairly good shape given the age and the fact that it was used daily to haul heavy tools.

 Quality concerns set aside, actually riding the bike didn't feel that great.
 It was a bit difficult to keep it on course in (the admittedly quite bumpy) Bethnal Green Gardens park.